openhealthcare/opal/doc/docs/guides/plugins.md

 These APIs will then be available and self-documenting fom the standard OPAL url `/api/v0.1/`

+APIs should probably require the user to be logged in.
+We can do this with django rest framework permission classes.

+To make life easier Opal ships with opal.core.api.LoginRequiredViewset which adds the rest framework permission class IsAuthenticated to your viewset. e.g.

+    class PingViewSet(LoginRequiredViewset):
+        def list(self, request):
+            return Response('pong')

 ### Adding Actions to the sidebar

 Actions can be added to the sidebar by setting the `actions` attribute of your plugin.